 We have created a list of Questions of the Day for you to try in your next conversation.
-Below are our top 75 thought provoking and fun questions to ask at your next social gathering.
+Below are our top 75 thought-provoking and fun questions to ask at your next social gathering.
 You will be sure to have some fun and unexpected conversations!

-If you are hosting your gatherings over video conferencing and are looking for more ways to break the ice and form deeper connections with your team or friends, then be sure to try Brightful Meeting Games.
+If you are hosting your gatherings over video conferencing and are looking for more ways to break the ice and form deeper connections to fully engage with your team or friends, then be sure to try Brightful Meeting Games.
 You’ll find a whole selection of games, including Question of the Day, completely free and with no ads or downloads.